Dynamic Discount Value Builder

 MOST_EXPENSIVE_ORDER_ITEM_METADATA("Size")

-Most expensive order item product metadata Returns most expensive order item product metadata.
+Most expensive order item product metadata Returns the most expensive order item product metadata.
 Read more.

 Cheapest Order Item Product Metadata Operand Example in Formula Builder